sderenSFDC/sfdx-jenkins/README.md

 Set the **Script Path** to one of the Jenkinsfile filenames in this repo, here the job is pointed at `Jenkinsfile_unpackaged`.

-The Jenkinsfile can be dropped directly into the Jenkins job in the Jenkins UI OR it can be checked out of a repo each time the job runs.
-Here I've opted to commit the Jenkinsfile(s) to the repo and have Jenkins grab the latest version as a first step.
-This has the benefit of keeping the job configuration very simple and prevents Jenkins from "owning" your CI scripts.

 ## Jenkinsfile Examples

-At a high-level, a Jenkinsfile contains a script that is executed to perform build automation tasks.
-In a Salesforce deployment context, this might include actions such as checking out your project from source control, creating a scratch org, deploying metadata, running unit tests, etc.

 There are multiple Jenkinsfiles included in this repo to show examples of basic packaged and unpackaged deployments: